DBProductions/neo4j-flask/README.md

 # neo4j-flask

 A social application written in Python powered by Flask and Neo4j.
-It's an copy/extension of neo4j-flask: https://github.com/nicolewhite/neo4j-flask
+It's a copy/extension of neo4j-flask: https://github.com/nicolewhite/neo4j-flask

 ## Getting started